kontaPro/kontapro-api-documentation/README.md

 ---

 This README-style document provides comprehensive information about each endpoint in the KontaPro API, including request body examples and response structures.
 Use this guide to understand how to interact with the API effectively for managing store operations and sales.
 Adjust parameters and utilize appropriate HTTP methods (`POST`, `GET`, `PUT`) as per your application's requirements.
 Replace placeholders (`{storeId}`, `{productId}`, etc.) with actual values when making API requests.

+**Note:** The `/store-accounts/processSignup` endpoint is a temporary solution to allow users to sign up for accounts.
+It is subject to change or removal in future updates.